obadakhalili/LastKey/backend/README.md

 ```
 Open `https://localhost:7188/swagger` or `http://localhost:5226/swagger` to see the endpoints along with their contracts

-The APIs can be directly accessed on directory `/api/{endpointName}`, such as `http://localhost:5226/api/users`
+The APIs can be directly accessed on path `/api/{endpointName}`, such as `http://localhost:5226/api/users`